Velomotion logo Velomotion small logo

 Equipment: Models from 7.499 euros

 There are a total of five models of the Santa Cruz Vala.
-Prices range from €7.499 to €12.999 - so there is no really cheap entry-level model.
-All equipment variants use a full carbon frame, which comes in two versions: C and CC.
-These differ mainly in weight.
-In our estimation, the more expensive CC frame, which is only used in the two top models, should weigh around half a kilogram less while - according to Santa Cruz - having the same stiffness and stability.
-Speaking of stability: the Santa Cruz Vala's payload is a very good 136 kg.
+Prices range from €7.499 to €12.999 Euro – so there's no truly affordable entry-level option.
+All models feature a full carbon frame, which comes in two versions: C and CC.
+These differ primarily in weight.
+The more expensive CC frame, which is only used on the two top models, weighs about half a kilogram less, according to Santa Cruz, while maintaining the same stiffness and stability.
+Speaking of stability: The Santa Cruz Vala's payload is a very good 136 kg.

 All models of the bike are available in two colors: Gloss Grey and Midnight Green